bhattibhumit/sql-data-warehouse-project/README.md

-# SQL Data Warehouse Project | Medallion Architecture
+# SQL Data Warehouse & Analytics Project

 ## 📌 Project Overview
 This is an end-to-end Data Warehouse project built using **SQL Server**.